rylarson/tao-chef-talk/index.md

 Test automation is valuable

-TODO The value add promise of automation is that a developer can make a change, run the tests, and if they pass, they know they didn't break anything

 TODO tie this into value add of codifying environments as code.
 At any time, test, development, and build environments can be reproduced with confidence that the exact same bits are built.

 Note:
    * The company as a whole sees the shift towards more automation as extremely valuable
       * At the end of the day, nothing will succeed unless it has value
+   * The value add promise of automation is that a developer can make a change, run the tests, and if they pass, they know they didn't break anything
+   * This change empowered developers to find many of the bugs before things got to QA.
+   * Allowed developers to have greater confidence in their code and be more autonomous

+   TODO empowering developers with automated tests is the same as empowering them with automated environments

 --page-break--